YAGPSR/YAGPSR-C/README.md

 * Echo information to command line as it is running

 It does not:
+* have any a priori information about the satellites
 * use almanac/ephemeris information to intelligently look for satellites or predict Doppler before starting
 * detect phase slipping
 * give a continually updating location